 The challenge

-Bose, a leader in high-performance audio, was stepping into new territory with the release of Bose Frames.
+Bose, a leader in high-performance audio products, was stepping into new territory with the release of Bose Frames.
 These smart sunglasses combined premium sound with augmented reality (AR) experiences.
-Because the Frames were a brand-new product, there was no public software development kit (SDK) available to support integrations.
+But because the Frames were a brand-new product, there was no public software development kit (SDK) available to support integrations.

 Our goal was to